Factbox: Obama and Modi aim high with India summit

-(Reuters) - U.S. President Barack Obama arrives in India on Sunday for the second time, to build on what he calls one of the defining relationships of the 21st Century.
+(Reuters) - U.S. President Barack Obama arrived in India on Sunday for the second time, to build on what he calls one of the defining relationships of the 21st Century.

+Obama’s visit is a fresh bid to make Asia’s third-largest economy an enduring strategic partner and nurture his friendship with Prime Minister Narendra Modi, who broke with protocol to meet and bear-hug Obama when he landed in New Delhi.

 Following are some key areas likely to be discussed during his visit: